vmcj/BAPC21-site-2/content/contest.md

 ---
-title: "Contest"
+title: "Location"
 date: 2019-04-30T23:41:52+02:00
 weight: 3
 ---

-# Contest
+# Location

-Due to COVID-19 measures, it's unclear whether we will be able to hold an on-site contest at the VU Amsterdam campus.
-We are working on both on-site and online contests and will inform you as soon as possible.
-Ideas have been pitched in April to the other institutions.
+The contest will be held on the VU Amsterdam campus.
+For information on how to reach the campus, please visit the [route description](https://vu.nl/en/about-vu/more-about/route-description).

+{{< maps >}}